Damping of phonons in one-dimensional quantum fluids

-The extracted damping for the ensemble of modes excited through wave packet initiation is shown in panel (a) of Fig.~\ref{fig:main_damping_wp}.
-Here we plot the normalized damping $\tilde{\Gamma}$ as a function of $\tilde{k}$, for each of the three experiments: low-amplitude perturbations (magenta), and stronger perturbations induced by edge displacement (orange) and dimple quench (green).
-The corresponding initial temperature is $T_r = 40\,(4)\,nK$, $T_s = 60\,(6)\,$nK and $T_d = 69\,(5)\,nK$, where $r$, $s$, and $d$ label the ramp, edge-shift, and dimple experiments, respectively.
-Due to the finite system size and the imaging resolution, only a limited number of modes is accessible, in the given range of linear density ($70-80\,\mathrm{\mu}$m$^{-1}$).
+The extracted damping for the ensemble of modes excited through wave packet initiation is shown in Fig.~\ref{fig:main_damping_wp}(a).
+Here we plot the normalized damping $\tilde{\Gamma}$ as a function of $\tilde{k}$, for each of the three experiments: low-amplitude perturbations (purple), and stronger perturbations induced by edge displacement (orange) and dimple quench (green).
+Due to the finite system size and the imaging resolution, only a limited number of modes is accessible, in the given range of linear density ($70-90\,\upmu$m$^{-1}$).
 Therefore, the collected data do not form a Gaussian statistical distribution, thus preventing a meaningful fit.
-Instead, we directly compare the measurements with the theoretical damping expression of Eq.~\ref{PD:1} (black line), where we have chosen $\alpha=0.76$, as obtained from the single mode analysis (Fig.~\ref{fig:main_damping_shaking}(a)).
+Instead, we directly compare the measurements with the theoretical damping expression of Eq.(~\ref{def:Andreev_damping}) (black line), where we have chosen $\alpha=0.76$, as obtained from the single mode analysis (Fig.~\ref{fig:main_damping_shaking}(a)).
 Interestingly, the observed damping at weak perturbation reproduces the behaviour predicted by Andreev's hydrodynamic theory, with the previously found coefficient, while it significantly deviates from it for stronger perturbations.
-A more detailed analysis to ensure statistical significance to our measurements is provided in section C of the Supplemental material.
-Additionally, in Fig.~\ref{fig:main_damping_wp}(a) we compare experimental data to numerical simulations (shaded area) obtained by solving the non-polynomial Schrödinger equation (NPSE) \cite{Salasnich2002}: The agreement is consistent across all regimes, suggesting that while phonon decay is the predominant process at weak perturbations, the nonlinear behaviour at strong perturbations originates from a different mechanism.
+A more detailed analysis to ensure statistical significance to our measurements is provided in Section VIII of Supplementary Information.

-To investigate the dynamics of the 1D quasi-condensate when the wave packet amplitude represents at least the $15\%$ of the linear density, we provide, in Fig.~\ref{fig:wp_wave_breaking} a more detailed comparison between experiment and numerical simulations.
-We consider the dynamics of the wave packet obtained via edge displacement, whose perturbation amplitude is about $20\%$ of $n_{1D}$, and we find that the observed dynamics is in excellent agreement with the simulated data (Fig.~\ref{fig:wp_wave_breaking}(a,b)).
+To investigate the dynamics of the 1D quasi-condensate in the regime of large perturbation amplitude, we provide, in Fig.~\ref{fig:wp_wave_breaking}(a) a more detailed comparison between experiment and numerical simulations.
+We consider the dynamics of the wave packet obtained via edge displacement, whose perturbation amplitude is about $20\%$ of $n_{1\mathrm{d}}$, and we find that the observed dynamics are in excellent agreement with the simulated data (Fig.~\ref{fig:wp_wave_breaking}(a,b)).